211018jwa/training/recaps/week-2-recap.md

 * Why do we need to test software?
 * What is the difference between errors, bugs, and failures?
 * What is QA?
 What is QC?
 How are they different from each other?
+---
+* What is a unit test?
+* What is a unit?
+* Is something ever 100% guaranteed to be bug-free?
+* What is positive v. negative testing?
+What is an example of a positive test v. a negative test?
+* What is test driven development?
+Why might a development team choose to use TDD?
+* Is a UI / E2E test blackbox or whitebox testing?
+Why?
+* Is unit testing whitebox or blackbox testing?
+Why?
+* How do we order tests with JUnit 5 (Jupiter)?
+* What is the difference between a test case and a test suite?
+* What annotations are there when using JUnit 5 (Jupiter)?
+* What assert methods from the JUnit 5 Assertions class are commonly used?
+What do they do?
+* What two types of exceptions are there?
+* Describe the inheritance hierarchy for exceptions starting w/ Throwable